daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 #### Pricing

-$9.99 USD. **Payment methods are being reworked as PayPal wasn't working!
-You can email me at simplehomemom@gmail.com to purchase in the meantime.
+$15 CAD (about $11 USD). (link coming later this week as I'm updating purchase methods).
+In the meantime, you can email me at simplehomemom@gmail.com and can purchase that way.

 **Blogs of mine you may enjoy:**